MathiasWP/TeroyJS/readme.md

 TeroyJS also updates the properties and attributes of rendered items when their data changes.
 TeroyJS also works with nested objects/arrays - as well as assigning these to their own variables:

+&nbsp;

+## Working with variables in TeroyJS

+All types of changes directly on the components data object will be updated; in other words, when you don't assign the properties to their own variables, everything will work as "normal/expected".
+Look at the example above to see this in action.

 ### NOTE FOR ASSIGING "data" PROPERTIES TO THEIR OWN VARIABLES:

 **Whenever you decide to assign a property from the components data-object follow this one rule:**

-All variables created has to be a `const`.
-This is to make sure that the correct types of properties are assigned.
+**All variables created has to be a `const`.**

+This is to make sure that the correct types of methods on the variables are allowed.
-As you can see in the full example below is it possible to assign the Array `todos` to its own variable.
+As you can see in the full example below is it possible to assign the Array `todos` to its own variable and push to it.
 However, the property
-`listTitle` cannot be assigned to its own variable because it not an Array or Object.
-If it is, then changing its value will not be updated in `data`.
+`listTitle` cannot be assigned to its own variable, becausause if it is, then changing its value will not be updated in `data`.
 Therefore by creating all variables with `const` can you make sure that no shady business can happen.
 So if you want to update the `listTitle` value so that it also updates in the UI do it like this: